Meigyoku-Thmn/iconv-lite/README.md

+**Warning:** This package is a fork from an old version of iconv-lite and is supposed to be used internally by CSBinary only, it's not supposed to be used publicly.
+Please navigate to https://www.npmjs.com/package/iconv-lite to use the lastest version of iconv-lite.

 ## iconv-lite: Pure JS character encoding conversion

 -   No need for native code compilation.
 Quick to install, works on Windows and in sandboxed environments like [Cloud9](http://c9.io).